 Run reports to verify that there are not more than 100 Unavailable TNs in any Thousands-Block which the carrier is considering Returning.

-Verify Available TNs in Thousands-Blocks which they intend to Return to assure they are not assigned in Switching Entities/POIs, billing systems, etc.
+Verify Available TNs in Thousands-Blocks which they intend to Return to assure they are not assigned in Switching Entities/POIs, billing systems, etc. Which blocks of the excess inventory to be donated is at the discretion of the Carrier subject to the contamination thresholds and not based on individual block usage history.

 Protect the Thousands-Block from further assignments.